fzachary/triangle-on-tap/README.md

 * **Frank Zachary** - [https://github.com/fzachary]
 * **Matthew Parks** - [https://github.com/MPA120]

-Thank you to the Coding Bootcamp at the University of North Carolina at Chapel Hill!

 ## License
 Copyright Matthew Parks, Jason Whited, Ryan Kooy, Frank Zachary, and Miran Jang